eliseeaster/template-dips/README.md

 npm run dev
 ```

-Navigate to [localhost:8080](http://localhost:8080).
+Navigate to [localhost:9000](http://localhost:9000).
 You should see your app running.
 Edit a component file in `src`, save it, and the page should reload with your changes.

+## Launch page
+Change iss parameter to change FHIR api.
+Change launch parameter to change document refrence.

 ## Deploying to the web